 INDIVIDUAL & GROUP COUNSELING

-TCU Alcohol & Drug Education promotes responsible decision making and healthy lifestyle choices for TCU students, particularly regarding alcohol, drugs, and related issues.
-Visit ade.tcu.edu for more information on programs and services.
+For Substance Use & Recovery services, TCU Alcohol & Drug Education promotes responsible decision making and healthy lifestyle choices for TCU students, particularly regarding alcohol, drugs, and related issues.
+Visit ade.tcu.edu for more information on substance use and recovery services.